When does Sunday School take place?

 – in this workshop, students visit our own little movie theater where they see and hear the bible story unfold before their eyes.
 Questions and discussion take place throughout the video.
 We might also sing-along to a music video or answer on-screen quizzes about the Bible story.
 Wouldn’t be the movies of course without popcorn & juice!

-- Mar – Easter – Mary Magdalene: Meeting Jesus at the Empty Tomb
+- Mar – Easter – Mary Anoints Jesus & Palm Sunday

 Some highlights from 2018